-Donor acquisition is a process of acquiring new or potential donors to your nonprofit by segmenting, building relationships, marketing, fundraising, and more.
-It can be difficult to navigate the sea of information out there about donor acquisition, so we’ve compiled a list of the best techniques and a podcast episode discussing strategies for you to use.
+Donor acquisition is the process of acquiring new or potential donors by segmenting, building relationships, marketing, fundraising, and more.
+It can be difficult to navigate the sea of information out there about donor acquisition, so we’ve compiled a list of the best techniques for you to craft the perfect donor acquisition strategy.
+Read on!

 When you have a better understanding of your donors and what is important to them, you can connect to them in a meaningful and relevant way.

 To simplify this process, many organizations choose to create donor profiles or donor personas to help them visualize typical supporters.
-A donor persona is a representation of a typical donor that incorporates their demographic information, goals, passions, and their preferred communication style.
+A donor persona represents a typical donor that incorporates their demographic information, goals, passions, and preferred communication style.

 To understand your donors: